concretesolutions/kappuccino/README.md

 ... and much more!

 #### More examples soon

+### Tip: this framework was based on <a href="https://news.realm.io/news/kau-jake-wharton-testing-robots/">Robots Pattern</a>.
+It's a good idea to use this framework in combination with this pattern.
 ## LICENSE

 This project is available under Apache Public License version 2.0.
 See [LICENSE](LICENSE).